Morning, Thursday, 30th January 2020

 THIS EVENT IS CPD CERTIFIED

-This conference examines the way forward for developing quantum technologies in the UK.
+This conference will consider the way forward for developing quantum technologies in the UK.

 Areas for discussion include: